← Back to main blog

 Photo by Stockcake

-A well-known example comes from the U.S. housing crisis: some companies used mathematical models to estimate home values and assess lending risk, assuming people would behave in stable, rational ways.
-But human behaviour didn’t follow the models.
-Banks approved loans for people who couldn’t realistically afford them, and when the market shifted, many homeowners simply walked away.
-The algorithms failed because they treated a complex human system as if it were predictable and linear, and the real world isn’t.
+But human behaviour did not follow those models.
+Banks approved loans for people who could not realistically afford them, and when the market shifted, many homeowners walked away.
+The algorithms failed because they treated a complex human system as if it were predictable and linear, while the real world was anything but that.

 These systems assumed: